 In this regard, some degree of inconvenience to SNAP benefit users is inherent in the disqualification from the SNAP of any participating food store, since the normal shopping pattern of such SNAP benefit holders may temporarily be altered during that period.
 In this case, however, the Office of Retailer Operations and Compliance has rendered a finding pursuant to 7 CFR § 278.6(f) that it would not be appropriate to impose a CMP in lieu of a period of disqualification.
 The Office of Retailer Operations and Compliance has determined that Appellant is not the only authorized retail food store in the area "selling as large a variety of staple food items at comparable prices."
 In addition, the Office of Retailer Operations and Compliance notes that the subject store is classified in the FNS SNAP retailer database as a convenience store.
-That database also shows 17 other stores located within a one-mile radius, including two small grocery stores and a superstore.
-All of these larger stores are easily accessible to customers and offer a variety and quality of staple foods comparable to, or better than, those offered by Appellant.
+That database also shows four medium grocery stores and one supermarket located within a one-mile radius.
+All of these stores are easily accessible to customers and offer a variety and quality of staple foods comparable to, or better than, those offered by Appellant.
 Appellant does not carry any unique items or foods that cannot be found at other stores.
 Therefore, the earlier determination that Appellant's disqualification would not create a hardship to customers, as differentiated from potential inconvenience, is sustained, and a CMP in lieu of disqualification is not appropriate in this case.